Empathetech-LLC/empathetech_flutter_ui/README.md

 # Contributing

+## The vibes!

+If you build something with EFUI, let us know!
+We'd love to have a third-party [Demo](#demo) section

 ## Time

 Please reach out to the [community](mailto:community@empathetech.net?subject=Becoming%20a%20contributor) contact about becoming a contributor.

-But you don't have to wait for us!
-You can make a fork and start your personal changes at any time.

-Also, if you build something with EFUI, let us know!
-We'd love to have a third-party section under [usage](#usage)
+Emapthetech LLC doesn't tend to run out of ideas, only time!
+Here are a few current...

 ### Planned features
-#### That we could use some help with!

-- An Ez solution to [internationalization](https://docs.flutter.dev/ui/accessibility-and-localization/internationalization)
+- More languages!
+If you speak English and a currently unsupported language, please reach out!
 - More EzWidgets with required and/or preconfigured semantics
 - Querying [GoogleFonts](https://pub.dev/packages/google_fonts) rather than relying on a predetermined [list](/lib/src/consts/googleFonts.dart)